nickmvincent/cmpt419_spring2025/slides_src/week06-draft.md

 ---

-- For all the "coalitions" A without item i, compare the "score" with i and without i.
+- For all the "coalitions" S without item i, compare the "score" with i and without i.
-- Each time, divide by the binomial coefficient (n-1, cardinality of A), i.e. n-1 choose size of A.
+- Each time, divide by the binomial coefficient (n-1, cardinality of S), i.e. n-1 choose size of S.
 - This tells us how many other ways there are to create a team of the same size, and we want to weight things relative how many other combinations exist

 ---

 ## Example

-- Example 1: n=10 and cardinality of A is 1 (i.e. coalition is just one player).
-There's only 9 other teams of this size, so we divide by 9
-- Example 2: n=10 and cardinality of A is 7 (i.e. coalitions of size 8).
-There's 36 other teams of this size (calculate using binomial coefficient), so we divide by 36 so that each one is weighted less heavily
+We have 10 data points.
+We omit point 1 (i=1).
+S has size 9, so the LOO value gets divided by "9 choose 9" = 1.

+Next we examine all datasets of size 8 (missing 1+2, missing 1+3...). |S| = 8, so 9 choose 8 gives us 9.
+Each of these 9 coalitions gets divided by 9.

+Next we examine all datasets of size 7 (missing 1+2+3, missing 1+2+4...). |S| = 8, so 9 choose 7 gives us 36.
+Each of these 36 coalitions gets its influence divided by 36.

 - the goal is to weight all coalitions *sizes* equally

 ---

+- denominator essentially weights each marginal contribution [v(S ∪ {i}) - v(S)] by the probability of that particular sequence occurring if we were to take all players, randomly shuffle them into a line to build teams
+- hence, Shapley values represent an "average" or "expected" marginal contribution - they literally average over all possible sequences in which coalitions could form, with each sequence equally likely.

+---

 ## Shapley values

-- it's the weighted impact on risk when $z_i$ is added to a random training subset of any size
+- Gives us the weighted impact on risk when $z_i$ is added to a random training subset of any size
-- we add weights so that e.g. for n=10, all 9 teams of size 1 have the same weight as all 36 teams of size 7
+- We add weights so that e.g. for n=10 and i=1, all 9 teams of size 2 have the same weight as all 36 teams of size 7
-- we don't have to weight all sizes equally, though
+- Looking forward: we don't have to weight all sizes equally, though
 - can think of it as a LOO influence that accounts for all possible subsets of $D$

 ---